Azure/apim-landing-zone-accelerator/docs/README.md

   - `AZURE_SUBSCRIPTION` - Azure target subscription id
   - `PAT` -  Azure DevOps or GitHub personal access token (PAT) used to setup the CI/CD agent
   - `VM_PW` - The password to be used as the Administrator for all VMs created by this deployment
+  - `ACCOUNT_NAME` - The Azure DevOps or GitHub account name to be used when configuring the CI/CD agent, in the format https://dev.azure.com/ORGNAME OR github.com/ORGUSERNAME OR none

 b) In order to run the deployment successfully we will need to modify the values in **config.yml** file located [here](/reference-implementations/AppGW-IAPIM-Func/bicep/config.yml)